veryfancypants/hs2_blender_export/README.md

 Edit the material for the item you want to fix and set 'Clothes damage' to 0 or -0.1.

-NOTES:
+** NOTES

-To pose the character, go to "pose mode" on the armature, select layers (primary FK bones are in the top row: left leg is layer 0, right leg is layer 1, etc), then select bones and rotate them with the mouse (click 'r' to go into rotation mode) or directly from the item transform window (top right corner of the 3D view panel).
+To pose the character, go to "pose mode" on the armature, select layers, then select bones and rotate them with the mouse (click 'r' to go into rotation mode) or directly from the item transform window (top right corner of the 3D view panel).

-A few facial features can be controlled this way too.
-The script will try to tweak weight paints around the lips to make it possible to open the mouth by rotating 'cf_J_Chin_rs' (this can't be done with stock mesh.)
 The preferred way to control the face is to use shape keys.
 "Body", "object mode", "object data properties" (green triangle in the properties panel), "shape keys" window.
 E.g., to open the character's mouth, set k09_open1 to 1.0.
-Most names are in Japanese, auto-translating them is on the todo list.
+Most names are in Japanese.
 "Warai" - laughing, "Kanasimi" - sad, "ikari" - angry, "fukure" - bulge(?), "damage"  - hurt, "fera" - blow, "sitadasi" - sticking the tongue out, "ahe" - cough(?), "tehepero" - sticking the tongue out at an angle.
 You also get 'k18_a', 'k19_i', etc, that you can use to simulate speech.

 For more complex facial emotions, you need to use multiple shape keys.
 E.g., for a proper "hurt", you need e05_damage (eyes), g07_damage (eyebrows), and k06_damage (mouth).